Following closely on the heels of the Yamim Noraim are the festivals of Sukkot, Shemini Atzeret, and Simchat Torah.

 Ordering Your Lulav & Etrog

 We encourage you to purchase lulav/etrog sets from one of the Judaica stores around town and bring them to Sukkot services (except on Shabbat).
-This year the shul office will be handling orders from Israel’s Judaica that can be picked up from our office Deadline for ordering is noon on Friday September 22.
-Pickup will be at the shul during office hours on Thursday September 28 (9:30 am - 6:00 pm) and Friday September 28 (9:30 am - 2:00 pm).
+This year the shul office will be handling orders from Aleph Bet Judaica that can be picked up at the shul office on Friday, October 3 (noon - 4:00 pm) and Monday October 6 (9:30 am - 4:00 pm).
+Deadline for ordering is Thursday September 18.
 Call the shul office or order directly using this form.

 Sukkah Hop